Scrabster Braes improvements

 Next steps

-Landslides affecting this vital section of the A9 have a damaging impact on trade and transportation in the north of Scotland, therefore we are taking a pro-active approach to protecting the trunk road and maintaining safe access to the harbour.
+Landslides affecting this vital section of the A9 have a damaging impact on trade and transportation in the north of Scotland, therefore we are taking a pro-active approach to protecting the trunk road and maintaining safe and resilient access to the harbour.

 Drainage improvements